 In this paper, based on the review of literature, three independent variables or predictors was identified which include managing business effectively, personal quality and good family support.
-The dependent variable, on the other hand is identified as business competitiveness of the micro entrepreneurs.
-Internal motivation is considered as the mediating variable.
-All these variables are depicted in the conceptual framework in the following section.
+On the other hand, the dependent variable, is identified as business competitiveness of the micro entrepreneurs.
+Furthermore, internal motivation is considered as the mediating variable.
+All these variables are depicted in the conceptual framework in the next page.